The Cost of Living in Nicaragua 2024

 An estimated cost of living analysis for two people (one couple) without children.
 Let’s call them remote workers, who own a car and pay for most utilities.

-Employees$300 for one caretaker/gardner and one cleaner/maid each working part time.
+Employees $300 for one caretaker/gardener and one cleaner/maid each working part time

 Nicaragua’s Cost of Living

-Affordable accommodation and utilities, low-cost food options and great value for money are surely going to make you think twice.
-Your current cost of living if you live in a large developed city and are feeling the squeeze of inflation.
-With all that is going on in the world in 2023, Nicaragua’s cost of living makes it a very attractive option for relocating.
+Affordable accommodation and utilities, low-cost food options and great value for money are surely going to make you think twice about your current cost of living if you live in a large developed city and are feeling the squeeze of inflation.
+With all that is going on in the world in 2024, Nicaragua’s cost of living makes it a very attractive option for relocating.
 Contact us today to discuss how we can make that happen.

 Nicaragua Real Estate - Emerald Investment